mgrebenets/mgrebenets.github.io/_posts/2015-01-29-bamboo-vs-jenkins.md

 You should start by installing [Simple Theme Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Simple+Theme+Plugin) and then configure it with one of the available themes.
 Not all the themes will look good, it all depends on the Jenkins version you have and browser you use, etc. I tried a bunch of them and ironically enough the only theme that looks good on our production CI box is called ["Atlassian"](https://github.com/djonsson/jenkins-atlassian-theme).
 But I'm dealing with slightly outdated Jenkins version, you could get better results with up to date Jenkins.

-There's multitude of [UI, List View and Page Decorator plugins](https://wiki.jenkins-ci.org/display/JENKINS/Plugins) available for Jenikns.
+There's multitude of [UI, List View and Page Decorator plugins](https://wiki.jenkins-ci.org/display/JENKINS/Plugins) available for Jenkins.
 Some of them must be good and help you customize you Jenkins look & feel and functionality.

 ## Plugins
-This is where the large community plays it's role.
+This is where the large community plays its role.
 Subjectively or not, Jenkins has a larger choice of plugins of all kinds, starting from management and organization of build jobs and ending up with reporting.

 Via a fancy pie chart diagram we are told that Bamboo has **151** plugins on [Atlassian Marketplace](https://marketplace.atlassian.com/home/jira).